jcaillon/valet/docs/content/docs/020.new-commands/_index.md

 In case of an issue with your `~/.valet.d/commands` file you might be unable to run the `self build` command.
 In which case you can execute the build directly by calling `${VALET_HOME}/commands.d/self-build.sh` (`VALET_HOME` being your Valet installation directory).
 {{< /callout >}}

 During the build, all files matching `*.sh` will be read by Valet to look for command definitions, and the search is recursive.
-Directories named `tests.d` or hidden directory (starting with a `.`) will be ignored.
-Consider these rules to lower the build time if it becomes too important.
+Hidden directories (starting with a `.`) will be ignored, consider this rule to lower the build time if it becomes too important.

 {{% /steps %}}